 All of that said, I remain somewhat more appreciative of M. Night Shyamalans films than the general public.
 I enjoyed the mostly dismissed Lady in the Water and seem to be about the only critic in the world who had good things to say about The Last Airbender.
 What you cannot deny is that Shyamalan is a fairly reasonable director in efforts like The Sixth Sense and The Village, he manages to pull off some intensely atmospheric and spooky scenes.
 As a writer, Shyamalans preoccupations with matters of predestination and the meaning of it all get undeniably woolly-headed but it is also undeniably fascinating to watch him play with ideas and try concepts out.
 He is one of the few writers out there in the fantastic genre who is creating original material rather than recycling other works and he seems willing to look at big questions about existence and the meaning of it all, which is something that you could search the collective works of Michael Bay, Stephen Sommers, Paul W.S.
 Anderson and a dozen other genre directors for in vain.
 In both The Last Airbender and After Earth, Shyamalan creates entire worlds, filled not just with distinctive design schemes but background texture, argot and ways of thinking rather than most science-fiction/fantasy works that simply place contemporary attitudes and characters into slightly unusual settings.
 Works like The Village and Lady in the Water create fascinating original mythologies to go with their scenarios.
 One suspects that the anti-Shyamalan buzz is simply the fact that he is working on big budget films.
 If he were operating as a medium or low-budget director/writer and turning out works that didnt have such high expectation heaped on them ie. requiring audiences to shell out $12-15 a ticket to watch he would probably have become a cult name.
 Indeed, you suspect more than anything that the negative word of mouth for The Last Airbender was simply audiences reacting against its shitty post-production conversion to 3D, which was quickly conducted in a bid to take advantage of the new fad seen flat, it is a different film altogether.

-After Earth is a film that comes heavily backed by its star Will Smith where M. Night Shyamalan gives all appearance of being less an original creative force than a hired gun.
-Will Smith produces the film through his Overstreet Productions company banner, while the producers consist of Smiths long-time business partner James Lassiter, his wife Jada Pinkett and her brother Caleeb Pinkett.
+After Earth came heavily backed by its star Will Smith where M. Night Shyamalan gives all appearance of being less an original creative force than a hired gun.
+Will Smith produced the film through his Overstreet Productions company banner, while the producers consist of Smiths long-time business partner James Lassiter, his wife Jada Pinkett and her brother Caleeb Pinkett.
 Moreover, the film stars Smith and his fourteen year-old son Jaden.
 Jaden has been trying to maintain a career as an actor ever since appearing opposite Will in The Pursuit of Happyness (2006) where they also played father and son.
 He subsequently appeared in The Day the Earth Stood Still (2008) and most notably took on the lead in the remake of The Karate Kid (2010).
 Aside from that, he has also started to follow his fathers footsteps as a rapper and has released several singles, while also starting his own clothing line.
 Certainly, going by Jaden Smiths (lack of) performances to date, the only reason he has obtained such roles is purely down to nepotism.
 I would like to see someone who exudes so little in the way of basic acting skill try to get as far as he has without having the name and connections of a big superstar daddy to draw on.
 Smith had originally intended After Earth as a multimedia franchise that would extend to sequels, tv series, an animated series and a videogame but all of these disappeared with dismal box-office performance.

 After Earth seemed to accrue a good deal of negative critical buzz upon opening where it was interpreted as being a pro-Scientology film.
 A number of reviews dismissed it as Will Smiths equivalent of John Travoltas Battlefield Earth: A Saga of the Year 3000 (2000).
 There are a few problems with this.
 The first of these is that there is no clear proof that Will Smith is an adherent of Scientology.
 He has donated money to some Scientology centres and spoken out to defend his good friend Tom Cruise, even stated that Scientology has some good ideas to it.
 However, he has never come out as associating with the cause in any direct way in fact, his only actual words on the matter have been to explicitly deny that he is a member.
 Certainly, his other actions do sit on a line of ambiguity but it is a stretch from that to come out and label Smith as a Scientologist.
 That has not stopped a number of critics from making specious claims about After Earth being a pro-Scientology film where such aspects as Smiths guiding Jaden from a spaceship control centre is compared to an auditing session; where the films theme about seeking perfect control of ones fear is seen as espousing a central Scientology tenet; even the ridiculous connection made between the exploding volcano in the background at the climax and the image on the cover of L. Ron Hubbards Dianetics (1950).
 All I can say is well maybe.
 Only Smith really knows what he believes I didnt see any particular Scientology recruiting commercial while watching After Earth and never made the associations until I read other comments afterwards.